mohamedsheriff/atlantisdocs/source/DeploymentArchitecture.rst

       -  Responsible for training and providing recommendation engine API
     * - Atlantis Recommendation Data Pipeline Server
       - Shared :sup:`change to per tenant`
-      - ..
-Attention:: :guilabel:`Please verify`
+      - :guilabel:`Please verify`
       - Responsible for recommendation engine datapipeline

 ..
 Note:: The current version of Integeration engine would be deprecated by Atlantis 2.0 GA